 FEDCAP's revenue primarily relates to contract services and products, and rehabilitation and vocational programs.
 FEDCAP recognizes such revenue ratably over a contract's term for those with fixed rates.
-For performance-based contracts, revenues are recognized in the period when expenditures have been incurred or services have been performed in compliance with the respective contracts.
+For performance-based contracts, revenues are recognized in the period when related expenditures have been incurred, milestones have been achieved, or services have been performed in compliance with the respective contracts.
 FEDCAP also generates revenue from the sale of related products, which is recognized at the time of shipment.